kkshivani18/NewsNexus/README.md

 ### Key Features:
 - JWT-based Authentication: Users log in with a username and password to obtain a JWT, which is then used to access protected endpoints.
-- Role-based Access Control (RBAC): Depending on the user's role (Admin, Premium User, or Regular User), the API Gateway routes requests to different endpoints: /news/admin, /news/premium and /news/user.
+- Role-based Access Control (RBAC): Depending on the user's role (Admin, Premium User or Regular User), the API Gateway routes requests to different endpoints: /news/admin, /news/premium and /news/user.

 - Frontend:
     - Built using Streamlit, the frontend provides a login page where users authenticate, and based on their role, they can access and view relevant news content retrieved via API calls.